Addiction to medication, supplements and pills in general became more frequent over the course of past few years.

 A difference should be made between sedative/hypnotic dependence and sedative/hypnotic abuse.

-Sedative/hypnotic dependence occurs when a person uses psychotropic substances (benzodiazepines, sedatives, barbiturates, sleep inducing medication, psychostimulants, etc.), while sedative hypnotic abuse is characterized by the strong need to use medication for the purpose of avoiding withdrawal syndrome or psychological problems caused by abstinence.
+Sedative/hypnotic dependence occurs when a person uses psychotropic substances (benzodiazepines, sedatives, barbiturates, sleep inducing medication, psychostimulants, etc.).
+On the other hand, sedative hypnotic abuse is characterized by the strong need to use medication for the purpose of avoiding withdrawal syndrome or psychological problems caused by abstinence.

 Most used sedatives